KayFrimp/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 5. 5-free_listint2.c - frees a listint_t list.

 6. 6-pop_listint.c - deletes the head node of a listint_t linked list, and returns the head node's data(n);

+7. 7-get_nodeint.c - function returns the nth node of a listint_t linked list.